chys87/toolchain/cbu/README.md

 ### cbu/fsyscall

-"Inline system call wrapper for the crazy people", see [fsyscall/README.md](cbu/fsyscall/README.md)
+"Inline system call wrapper for the crazy people", see [fsyscall/README.md](cbu/fsyscall/README.md).

+This one is just a hobby - a crazy one.